Guidance for Disabled Passengers and Passengers Needing Assistance

 Interstate Navigation Company operates year round passenger/vehicle ferry service between Point Judith and Block Island, R.I.
 Interstate Navigation Co. strives to make its service safe, reliable, and accessible for all of its passengers.
 The following guidelines will assist passengers in deciding which of our vessels might best meet their needs, as well as provide specific information on how to take advantage of the accessibility features aboard our vessels and at our terminals.
 This guidance is available on our website at www.blockislandferry.com and in printed form in the ticket offices and aboard the ferries.

 The Point Judith and Block Island ferry terminals are fully accessible to all.
 Handicap parking is available both in private and State of R.I. owned parking lots adjacent to the Point Judith ferry terminal.
 Handicap parking is available in the 48 hour parking lot at the ferry terminal on Block Island.
 Terminal buildings feature ground floor ticketing windows which allow full wheelchair access to the ticket offices.
 Accessible waiting rooms with restrooms are also available in the ticket office buildings at both facilities.

-The ferries M.V.
+The passenger/vehicle ferry M.V.
 BLOCK ISLAND and our High-Speed ferries M.V.
 ATHENA and M.V.
 ISLANDER provide the easiest boarding access, as well as access to restrooms, and all other amenities available aboard our vessels.
 Please contact our reservation office at (401) 783-4613 for specific departure times of the above referenced vessels.

 The M.V.
 BLOCK ISLAND features wheelchair and disabled access from the vehicle deck to the main passenger cabin via a wheelchair lift.
 The main passenger cabins provide large accommodations, excellent views, accessible restrooms, and food and beverage service.